Fokker: Bankruptcy

 The former Fokker aircraft facilities at Schiphol were redeveloped into the Fokker Logistics Park.
 One of the former Fokker tenants is Fokker Services.

-Meanwhile, Rekkof Aircraft ("Fokker" backwards) is attempting to restart production of the Fokker F70 and F100, supported by suppliers and airlines.
+In 1996, a new company named Rekkof Aircraft ("Fokker" backwards) attempted to restart production of the Fokker F70 and F100, supported by suppliers and airlines.
+The company was later renamed to Netherlands Aircraft Company, and started to focus on developing a new aircraft named F130NG.
+This attempt was not successful either, and the project came to a standstill in 2010.
+In 2023, after years of no updates, the company was renamed Fokker Next Gen. Along with the new name reveal, the company announced that they are developing a new hydrogen-powered regional airliner.
+Visualisations have been provided, but the name of the aircraft is yet not publicly disclosed.

-In 2015, GKN considers Fokker Technologies as a possible acquisition to supply for the hybrid car market.
+In 2015, GKN considered acquiring Fokker Technologies to supply for the hybrid car market.
 The British automotive and aerospace supplier plans to buy the Netherlands-based Fokker for €706 million.

-In 2021, Fokker Services and Fokker Techniek are acquired by Panta Holdings.
-This acquisition will strengthen the Panta Holdings’, Dutch investment fund, aerospace footprint.
+In 2021, Fokker Services and Fokker Techniek were acquired by Panta Holdings, a Dutch investment fund.
+The acquisition sought to strengthen Panta Holdings’ aerospace footprint.
+Panta Holdings also owns Fokker Next Gen.